-The underlying function of a national ID card scheme is to identify the cardholder to a computer system or a government officer when user identity or authentication is required.
-Although user identification is the principal function many other functions could also be incorporated into the same scheme.
-Incorporating multiple functionalities into one means of providing identification will certainly be vary valuable to both citizens and other organisations such as banks and post offices.
+The underlying function of a national ID card scheme is to identify the cardholder to a computer system or a government officer.
+Although user identification and authentication are the principal functions, many other functions could also be incorporated into the same scheme.
+Incorporating multiple functionalities into one means of providing identification would potentially be valuable to both citizens and other organisations such as banks and post offices.

 Any ID card must meet certain basic operational and security requirements, which we now list.
 These requirements can conveniently be subdivided into User Identification requirements, i.e. those relating directly to the function of identifying the cardholder, and General requirements.
 We consider these two classes of requirements separately.